“Write longer posts–they get more views and engagement.”

 Think about this: a business can’t expect to be distinguished or stand out from the crowd using the same marketing strategy everyone else in town is using.

 - Make marketing content stand out, especially if you are a local small business.
 Don’t try to replicate or complete with a bigger business’ marketing attempts.
 Find what works best for your niche, or better yet-what gaps need to be filled then go forth and aim to be better in those areas than your competition.

 - Share relevant content.
 Is what you are writing about or posting providing value to your prospective and current customer base?
 Example: a realtor posting about pet care or financial planning tips is not great.
 Page

 followers will be confused by why that type of information is shared on a real estate Facebook Page (that’s not why they chose to follow your page) so they will be less likely to interact with those posts.
 Sharing information about current listings, landscaping tips for new construction or first-time buyer strategies would be more meaningful info to share on a real estate agent’s business page.

 - Separate yourself.
 It can be overwhelming to try to keep up on social media options and the variety of marketing platforms available.
 The good news is that you don’t have to use them all, and marketers can pick-and-choose what will work best for their business/industry.
-If you find yourself confused by the options, here is a helpful list on what platforms may work best for you and your business.

 If you found this information helpful, please consider sharing it via the social networking tabs above, subscribing to PR Consulting’s monthly newsletter or leaving a review for us on Facebook.
 Thank you!